Neck Injury: Symptoms, Causes, and Treatment

 Blodprov (vid misstanke om infektion) | Antiinflammatoriska läkemedel | Kan användas under aktivitet och vila |

-The neck brace from Komforten offers several benefits for children with neck injuries:
+The neck collar from Komforten offers several benefits for children with neck injuries:

 - Provides support and stability to the injured neck